Williamjacobsen/Analyse-Github-Repositories/readme.md

 # Github Repository Codebase Analyzer

-This Go project analyzes the contents of a GitHub repository by recursively crawling through all directories, identifying files with specific extensions, counting lines of code in those files, and saving the results to a JSON file.
+This Go project analyzes the contents of a GitHub repository by concurrently crawling directories, identifying files with specific extensions, counting lines of code in those files, and saving the results in a structured JSON format.

 ## Features

 - Concurrent traversal of GitHub repository directories
 - Configurable file extension filtering (`fileExtensions.txt`)
 - Line counting for selected file types
-- JSON output of file-wise and total line counts
+- JSON output for file line analysis
 - Logging for time measurements and progress tracking

 ## How It Works